 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was occupied, fully furnished and all floors were covered.
+The property was occupied, heavily furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
+There is no roof void or sub floor area.